What You Need To Know About Liability Waivers

 Should I Sign a Liability Waiver?

 Before signing another liability waiver, there are some things you should know.
 First, understand why a company would require that you sign a liability waiver.
-The two main purposes of a release of liability for a company are to:
+The two main purposes of a release of liability for a company are:

 • Document in writing that you have been warned of potential risks.